ZhaomingKong/Denoising-Comparison/README.md

 # A Comparison of Image Denoising Methods
-Zhaoming Kong, Fangxi Deng, Haomin Zhuang, Xiaowei Yang, Jun Yu, Lifang He
+Zhaoming Kong (kong.zm@mail.scut.edu.cn), Fangxi Deng, Haomin Zhuang, Xiaowei Yang, Jun Yu, Lifang He

 ## Overview
 In this project, we intend to collect and compare various denoising methods to investigate their effectiveness, efficiency, applicability